 - Aptitude and Foundational Values for Civil Service, Integrity, Impartiality and Non-partisanship, Objectivity, Dedication to Public Service, Empathy, Tolerance and Compassion towards the weaker-sections.

 - Emotional Intelligence-Concepts, and their Utilities and Application in Administration and Governance.

 - Contributions of Moral Thinkers and Philosophers from India and World.

 - Public/Civil Service Values and Ethics in Public Administration: Status and Problems; Ethical Concerns and Dilemmas in Government and Private Institutions; Laws, Rules, Regulations and Conscience as Sources of Ethical Guidance; Accountability and Ethical Governance; Strengthening of Ethical and Moral Values in Governance; Ethical Issues in International Relations and Funding; Corporate Governance.

 - Probity in Governance: Concept of Public Service; Philosophical Basis of Governance and Probity; Information Sharing and Transparency in Government, Right to Information, Codes of Ethics, Codes of Conduct, Citizen’s Charters, Work Culture, Quality of Service Delivery, Utilization of Public Funds, Challenges of Corruption.

 - Case Studies on above issues.

-We, Believers, through our experience, have analysed that although Ethics paper is highly subjective, but it can be conquered through a formulated strategy; As the approach for subjective philosophical questions and case studies are different, both parts of the paper requires focussed approach in distinct ways to get 110+ scores in ethics.
+We, Believers, through our experience, have analyzed that although Ethics paper is highly subjective, but it can be conquered through a formulated strategy; As the approach for subjective philosophical questions and case studies are different, both parts of the paper requires focused approach in distinct ways to get 110+ scores in ethics.

 Believers have decoded the Ethics paper word by word as mentioned in syllabus and brought this course exclusively for students who are struggling to find right guidance and strategy to conquer ethics.